Guidance

 • any documentary evidence provided including the notarised proof of parental or legal guardian consent and information provided in the UK sponsorship arrangement consent form.

 • whether the sponsor is known to the parent or legal guardian and whether the relationship began pre-conflict (before 24 February 2022).
 Councils are advised to request evidence of this which could for example be in the form of letters or emails, photos, or social media activity that pre-dates the conflict.
 The council can exercise discretion in exceptional circumstances where they judge this to be in the best interests of the child.
-In exercising this discretion councils may wish to consider whether the sponsor will be living in the same property as the child and any accompanying relative and whether the child will be accompanied by an adult relative who will be staying with them for the duration of their time in the UK.
+In exercising this discretion councils may wish to consider whether the child will be accompanied by an adult relative who will be staying with them and their sponsor for the duration of their time in the UK.

 • the outcome of all checks relating to sponsor suitability including: